Search Fact Monster for information on your topic.

 U.S. Political Data

-To find out who the national representatives are from your state, check out the almanac's section on the U.S. Government,
+To find out who the national representatives are from your state, check out the almanac's section on Congress,

 which includes the current Congressional representatives.
 You can also visit the pages for the Senate and House of Representatives.
 If you need to know the platforms of the major U.S. political parties, check out their respective home pages: Democratic National Committee and Republican National Committee.